 To promote timely commitment and use of SRF funds, DHEC will determine milestones for each project related to the completion of the PER and submission of plans and specifications to obtain a construction permit or letter of approval to construct.
 For the projects listed on the PPL, the project sponsor should meet these milestones to ensure funds will not be committed to other projects.
 DHEC will take into account the complexity of the project and work with project sponsors in setting, and revising if appropriate, project milestones.
-It is the goal of the program to have projects on the PPL that have a signed loan agreement or loan assistance agreement (PF projects) within 18 months of the date EPA awards the grant.
+It is the goal of the program to have projects on the PPL that have a signed loan agreement or loan assistance agreement (PF projects) within 12 months of the date of each quarterly payment in the EPA grant award.
 With current resource shortages for materials and qualified engineers and contractors, DHEC realizes that it may be challenging for sponsors to meet this goal.

 Currently, project design and construction costs are increasing, often at a rapid pace.
 Therefore, sponsors with projects on the PPL will be encouraged to bid project alternatives, if feasible.
-Some or many projects on the PPL may still exceed the SRF project budget shown on the PPL.
-To address this possibility, projects on the PPL may receive additional funding if justified and approved by DHEC.
-Once the total PF funds under binding commitments for PF projects on the PPL reaches the 49% grant requirement, PF projects on the PPL without a binding commitment when the requirement is met will be addressed as follows: 1) projects with a Preliminary Engineering Report (PER) that has been approved by the DHEC SRF program will be moved to the next year's IUP and PPL for the General Supplemental grant; and, 2) projects without an approved PER will need to be resubmitted to the SRF program for future funding consideration.
+Some or many PF projects on the PPL still may exceed the SRF budget amounts shown on the PPL.
+A PF project on the PPL may receive additional funding above the budgeted amount shown on the PPL if justified and approved by DHEC.
+Once the total PF funds under binding commitment reach the total PF amount shown on the PPL, PF projects without a binding commitment when that amount is reached will be addressed as follows: 1) projects with a Preliminary Engineering Report

+(PER) that has been approved by the DHEC SRF program will be moved to the next year's IUP and PPL for the Base grant; and, 2) projects without an approved PER will need to be resubmitted to the SRF program for future funding consideration.
+Available funds and loan budgets are discussed in Section VIII.E.